homothetyhk/RandomizerMod/README.md

 - For players of Randomizer 3, some new items and locations have been added to the old pools:
 	- Charms now includes Fragile and Unbreakable charms.
 Fragile charms can be repaired at Leg Eater.
 Divine sells 3 items, one for each Unbreakable charm.
 To purchase an item from Divine, you must equip the corresponding Heart, Greed, or Strength charm as in vanilla, and pay 5% of the vanilla geo cost (600 for Heart, 450 for Greed, 750 for Strength).
 	- Rancid Eggs now includes the Tuk Defender's Crest egg.
 To obtain Tuk's item, you must talk to Tuk with Defender's Crest equipped.
+- Multiple items at one location: Randomizer/ItemChanger support placing any number of items at a given location.
+This is usually not used by the randomizer except for a few special cases.
+	- Focus and Lore_Tablet-Focus are both randomized.
+Then the Focus location does not exist, and two items are placed at Lore_Tablet-Focus.
+	- World_Sense and Lore_Tablet-World_Sense are both randomized.
+Then the World_Sense location does not exist, and two items are placed at Lore_Tablet-World_Sense.

 ## Settings